xtetsuji/chat-editor-tools/docs/ide-chat-prettier.en.md

 It supports Visual Studio Code Copilot and Cursor.

 Specifically, it wraps each user-AI conversation pair with details summary elements.
-This makes extremely long chat sessions much easier to read and navigate.
+This allows you to paste extremely long chat sessions into GitHub Issues or Pull Requests in a readable format.

 ## Installation